FERPA, Security, and Copyright for Online Teaching

 Instructors interested in using other digital tools for online teaching are expected to exercise caution about FERPA compliance when dealing with student work and grades, and with respect to privacy and security, on any external platforms.

 Caltech requests that faculty use the applications discussed on this site.
 If a needed application is not listed:

-- First contact IMSS to see if they have an active license for it.
+- First contact IMSS or look in the /tech-tools section of this website to see if Caltech has an active license for it.

 - If an application required for Institute purposes is not offered, a license agreement would be required to ensure its security and FERPA compliance.

 - Due to current resources being directed towards implementing and supporting our existing applications, requests to establish new licensing agreements may be delayed at this time.
 To request that an application be reviewed and considered, please contact email@example.com.

 FERPA Compliance Guidelines for Class Recordings and Content